NAA Record October 2011

 In his long and distinguished career, General Stafford has been a fighter pilot, flight instructor, distinguished test pilot, pioneering astronaut, aerospace record setter, author and an advisor to federal agencies and U.S. Presidents alike.
 He established a successful pattern that leads directly from the Gemini missions to the International Space Station.
 His Apollo X mission was a pathfinder that laid the foundation for the successful lunar landings.
 Today's international cooperation and partnership in space was forged upon the historic handshake he offered his (then) Soviet counterpart during the Apollo-Soyuz mission in 1975.

 Lt.
 General Stafford will receive the award at the Wright Memorial Dinner on Friday, December 16, 2011, at the Washington Hilton Hotel.
 For more information on the award, please visit www.naa.aero.
-For more information on the Wright Memorial Dinner contact [email protected].
+For more information on the Wright Memorial Dinner contact nancy@aeroclub.org. |

-Marine Corps Commandant toamos
+Marine Corps Commandant to

 Speak at October Luncheon